 Social Justice in Action

 Social Justice is central to our identity as Reform Jews and plays a significant role in our religious school.
 Beginning in pre-school our children attend Petach, Open Doors, a powerful sensitivity program in which they experience hands-on what it means to live with a disability.
 Beginning in third grade students learn about Daybreak, Dayton’s only youth shelter, and write letters and prepare lunches for those living at Daybreak.
 Students hear directly from congregants who are actively engaged in community work as they decide upon their own individual social action projects.
-For our older students, in advance of confirmation during tenth grade, students travel to the Religious Action Center of Reform Judaism in Washington, DC with Rabbi Bodney-Halasz.
+For our older students, in advance of confirmation during tenth grade, students travel to the Religious Action Center of Reform Judaism in Washington, DC with our rabbi.